 Most brands don’t have this kind of commitment to content marketing as a long game.
 We’re tempted to drive blog post readers to demo requests or content downloads that generate leads.
 But then sales leaders are frustrated when lead quality isn’t strong enough.

 And that’s why articles like “The Experience Spectrum” aren’t one-off occurrences for Jay Acunzo and Marketing Showrunners.
-To increase brand affinity and become truly known, liked, and trusted, you have to keeping showing up and bringing value to your audience—even when content doesn’t generate millions of dollars in revenue the second you hit publish.
+To increase brand affinity and become truly known, liked, and trusted, you have to keep showing up and bringing value to your audience—even when content doesn’t generate millions of dollars in revenue the second you hit publish.

-Audience Is Everything in Content Marketing
+Deconstructing Content: Audience Is Everything in Content Marketing

 The pressure to generate results with your content is real.